 How do international schools in Portugal differ from local Portuguese schools?

-International schools in Portugal differ from local Portuguese schools in several key aspects.
+International schools differ from local Portuguese schools in several key aspects.
 While local Portuguese schools follow the national curriculum and primarily use the Portuguese language for instruction, international schools typically offer a diverse range of curricula, such as the International Baccalaureate (IB), British, American, or German systems, among others.

 The language of instruction in international schools can vary, and many schools provide bilingual or multilingual education, accommodating students from different linguistic backgrounds.
 Additionally, international schools often have a more diverse student body, with students from various countries, creating a multicultural and international environment throughout.